NamitaNahata/GigInsure/README.md

 ## Our Solution

-DeliverShield is an AI-powered parametric insurance system designed specifically for food delivery partners.
+Gig Insure is a hybrid financial protection system designed specifically for food delivery partners.
+It combines parametric insurance with a reward-based mechanism to address both high-impact and frequent low-impact disruptions affecting rider income.

-Instead of reacting only to events, the system evaluates real-world conditions and measures their impact on a rider’s ability to earn.

-Disruptions are classified into two categories:
-- Major disruptions, which trigger payouts
-- Minor disruptions, which provide limited reward-based compensation

-For major disruptions, loss is calculated as:

-$$
-\text{Loss} = \text{Expected Earnings} - \text{Actual Earnings}
-$$
+The system is designed to be simple, automated, and aligned with real-world working conditions, ensuring that compensation is fair and timely.

+Hybrid Protection Model

+DeliverShield operates using two complementary components:

+1. Parametric Insurance (Major Disruptions)
+This component handles high-impact events such as heavy rain and cyclones.

+Uses predefined measurable parameters such as rainfall, duration, and wind speed

+Automatically detects disruption severity

+Triggers payouts without requiring manual claims

-This ensures that payouts reflect actual income loss rather than fixed assumptions.
+Compensation is based on actual income loss

+Loss is calculated as:
+Loss = Expected Earnings − Actual Earnings

+Payout is then determined using a severity-based factor.

 ---